Safety & Sanitation Information

 Increased employee hand-washing protocols.
 We've always enforced stringent rules on when and how to wash one's hands, and now we're being even more nit-picky about it.

-Temperature checks and employee wellness checks before every shift.
-If an employee reports a raised temperature, they cannot begin work.
+Employee wellness checks before every shift.
+If an employee shows any symptoms of illness, they cannot begin work.
 We're real sticklers about it.

 Paid sick time for employees.
 We've always provided paid sick time to all employees, but in these pandemic days we've upped it to: up to 14 days for employees who have been exposed to COVID-19.